paulacduffy/irisdatasetproject/README.md

 (Reference: https://en.wikipedia.org/wiki/Iris_flower_data_set)
 The sepal is the outer part of the flower that encloses a developing bud (often green in colour) and the petal is the coloured part of the flower.
 (Reference: https://www.amnh.org/learn/biodiversity_counts/ident_help/Parts_Plants/parts_of_flower.htm)

-I figured out today that it is necessary to use libraries to manipulate the data as required.
+I figured out that it is necessary to use libraries to manipulate the data as required.
 I imported pandas & numpy and used pandas to import the dataset and give titles to the columns.
+I imported matplotlib to create some graphs.

 Histogram:
 x axis is interval length, y axis is number of instances for each interval length